troeger/corba-example/README.md

 - Go into the ./cxx subdirectory.
 - (Optional) Re-generate stubs and skeletons with "omniorb -bcxx ../echo.idl".
 - Call "make" to build client and server.
 - Start the server with ./server".
 It will print the server IOR to be used by the client.
 - Start the client with "./client <IOR>".

+## C++11
+- Obtain and install TAOX11, see http://www.remedy.nl/en/taox11
+- Go into the ./cxx11 subdirectory.
+- Call "brix11 gen build" to generate the GNU makefiles
+- Call "make" to build the client and server
+- Start the server with ./server".
+It will print the server IOR to be used by the client.
+- Start the client with "./client <IOR>".